Fact-checked

 Repeated multiple infusions do not cause accumulation of the active ingredient.

-The connection with plasma proteins can range from 89 to 98%.
+Plasma protein binding can range from 89 to 98%.

 Dosing and administration

-• glucocorticosteroid hormones (eg, 20 mg dexamethasone intramuscularly or orally for 12 hours and 6 hours before paclitaxel infusion);
+• glucocorticosteroid hormones (eg, 20 mg dexamethasone intramuscularly or orally 12 hours and 6 hours before paclitaxel infusion);

-Use Paclitaxel-jen during pregnancy
+Use Paclitaxel-gen during pregnancy

 Contraindications

-• with a significant neutropenia (below 1500/1 mm³);
+• with significant neutropenia (below 1500/1 mm³);

 • pregnant and lactating patients.

-Side effects Paclitaxel-jen
+Side effects Paclitaxel-gen

 Overdose

-The signs of overdose are:
+Signs of overdose are:

 • the appearance of edema;